gio-dot/Z1-Mini/index.md

 Voltage level on all pins is **+3.3V**.
 For 5V level a 1k to 5.1k must be added in series (not recommended, risk of damage may exist.
 Use of voltage level translator recommended).

+## Where to find Z1-Mini

+Z1-Mini assembled and tested can be found on Tindie

 ## COOKBOOK